KrshnK/Python-projects/image resizer/README.md

 1. Install Python: Make sure you have Python installed on your system.
 You can download Python from the official website: [https://www.python.org](https://www.python.org)

-2. Install Pillow Library: The Image Resizer tool relies on the Pillow library for image processing.
+2. Install OpenCV Library: The Image Resizer tool relies on the OpenCV library for image processing.
 You can install it using the following command:

        pip install opencv-python